ferrocene/ferrocene/src/lexical-elements.rst

 ================

 :def_p:`fls_pqwpf87b84tr`
 The text of a Rust program consists of :term:`module`\ s organized into :term:`source file`\ s.
-The text of a source file is a sequence of :term:`lexical element`\ s, each composed of characters, whose rules are presented in this chapter.
+The text of a :term:`source file` is a sequence of :term:`lexical element`\ s, each composed of characters, whose rules are presented in this chapter.